Zilifant/stringifunction/README.md

 Convert Javascript objects to and from JSON while preserving functions/methods.

-Does *not* use Eval to functionizes strings.
+Does **not** use Eval to functionize strings.
 Uses slightly less diabolical Function constructor.

-### How to use it:
+### How to use it...

 ```javascript
 stringiFunctionize(object) // Returns a JSON string.